 PETA defines “vegan” as clothes, shoes, and accessories that contain no leather, fur, wool, skin, or exotic skins or any other animal-derived fabric.

 PETA certifies brands by having them complete a short online questionnaire and a statement of assurance.

 The PETA-Approved Vegan Logo applies to individual products and/or entire companies.
-It is free of charge for companies to apply and use the PETA-Approved Vegan logo.
+It costs $250 for companies to apply and use the PETA-Approved Vegan logo.

 Some of the limitations with the PETA-Approved Vegan logo is that PETA does nor perform any audits or require companies to submit any documents from their suppliers verifying the source of materials.
 Companies also do not need to renew their certification once approved.

 - assigned by the Vegan Society (a UK-based registered charity)

 - not just for clothing and accessories, they also certify and use the same logo for vegan food items, cosmetics, retailers, etc.

 - cost an annual fee to use their Vegan sunflower trademark logo